Construction Loan Product Development

 Our construction-lending program development is designed to be a turnkey solution for lenders looking for guidance in developing a new construction lending program or well established lenders looking for additional risk management control.

 This program is ideal for the client who wishes to protect their physical, legal and financial interests in real property.
-It is designed to complement the Land Gorilla Construction Loan Manager (SAAS) web based platform for administration services.
+It is designed to complement the Construction Loan Manager by Land Gorilla (SAAS) - the premier cloud-based platform for post-close construction administration.

 Land Gorilla’s Construction Loan Program is developed by experienced industry professionals that understand the risk associated with vertical construction lending.
-Loan program development provides a level of transparency into the process of construction lending and adds exceptional value for Lender’s that prefer not to devote time and resources developing a program from scratch.
+Loan program development provides a level of transparency into the process of construction lending and adds exceptional value for lenders that prefer to maximize their time and resources rather than developing a program from scratch.

 - Construction Risk Management Policy